Dominican Republic–Haiti relations: Wars of Independence

-Following the 1804 French massacre in Haiti, which ended in April of that year, Jean-Jacques Dessalines, who later declared himself emperor, learned of a small French garrison stationed in Santo Domingo.
+Following the genocide of the French population in Haiti by Dessaline's army, which ended in April of that year, Jean-Jacques Dessalines, who later declared himself Emperor, learned of a small French garrison stationed in Santo Domingo.
 French troops, led by Jean-Louis Ferrand, seized black children to be sold into slavery.
 This action infuriated Dessalines, who decided to invade Santo Domingo at the head of 21,000 soldiers in February 1805.
 He managed to reach the capital, but was unable to lay siege due to its protection by a large wall.
 Suddenly, he was notified of a French ship heading towards Haiti, which he believed was sent to attack the country, and immediately called off the siege.

 Along the way, Dessalines and Henri Christophe raided through the interior towns in the Cibao, while Alexandre Petion raided through Azua.
-They entered the cities, killing everyone they encountered, setting entire buildings fire, and committed numerous atrocities on the Dominicans.
+They entered the cities, killing everyone they encountered, setting houses on fire, and committing numerous atrocities on the Dominicans.
 From each city, later set ablaze by the Haitians, prisoners were rounded up by the army and forced to accompany them back to Haiti.
 The march back to Haiti was nightmarish for the prisoners, who were brutalized and abused at the hands of their captors.
 Once arrived, the prisoners were either massacred in the streets, or forced to work as slaves on plantations on the orders of Dessalines.
-This entire ordeal claimed the lives of nearly half of the inhabitants, who ranged from children, men, women, elders, black, mixed, and white.
+This genocidal invasion claimed the lives of nearly half of the inhabitants of the Spanish side of the island, including children, men, women, and elders of black, mixed, and white racial backgrounds.